 So, why are they talking about this now?
 We all know that it’s important for our kids to get a quality education, but with the massive hike in costs during school holidays, parents often have little choice but to go in term-time when it’s much cheaper.

 This was the dilemma that one father found himself in last year.
 Jon Platt refused to pay a £120 fine levied by the Isle of Wight and took his fight all the way to the Supreme Court and he lost as the judges said he had shown a “blatant disregard of school rules” and that his approach had been a “slap in the face” to “obedient” parents who abide by the law.

-Mr Platt argues that it should be his decision to take his child out of school, whereas ministers argue this will disrupt his daughter’s education and affect her exam results.
+Mr Platt argued that it should be his decision to take his child out of school, whereas ministers argue this will disrupt his daughter’s education and affect her exam results.

-So, can I take my children on holiday in term-time or not?
+So, Is there any way can I take my children out of school in term-time or not?

 If your children are aged 5-16 and in an English state school (private schools are exempt), you’re unlikely to get permission to take your children out of school in term time.
 If you do, you are likely to receive a minimum of a £60 fine.